Drakkar-Software/OctoBot-Blog/first-blog-post.md

 # Welcome to OctoBot blog

-Since 2018, OctoBot is an open source cryptocurrency trading bot that allow hundred of users to trade easily with professional features.
+Since 2018, OctoBot is an open source cryptocurrency trading bot that allow hundreds of users to trade easily with professional features.

 The new OctoBot blog